Aietes/node-red-contrib-harmony/README.md

 **IP** address can be autodetected by clicking on the search button in the configuration node.

 An **Activity** that is set up on the Harmony Hub needs to be provided, it's identified by its *ID*.
-Clicking on the search button loads the available activities from the provided **Hub**, and can then be selected from a dropdown list.
-Switching back to the imput field will show the *ID* in the field.
+Clicking on the search button loads the available activities from the provided **Hub**, which can then be selected from a dropdown list.
+Switching back to the input field will show the *ID* in the field.
 The **Label** field below will show the **Activity** label.

 To switch off, select *PowerOff* from the **Activity** dropdown list, or enter *"-1"* into the field.

 The command configured in the node will be triggered by any input injected into the node, the output slot will return *msg.payload = true* if the command was sent successfully.

 ## Built With